Chapter 4: Q7E (page 244)

 All the tools & learning materials you need for study success - in one app.

-Get started for freeShow that the hexadecimal expansion of a positive integer can be obtained from its binary expansion by grouping to-gather blocks of four binary digits, adding initial zeros if necessary, and translating each block of four binary digits into a single hexadecimal digit.
+Get started for freeShow that the binary expansion of a positive integer can be obtained from its hexadecimal expansion by translating each hexadecimal digit into a block of four binary digits.

 What do you think about this solution?